Sindri-Labs/verifiable-fhe-paper/README.md

 The first stage of decoupling the parties just requires some minor Rust code, to save the final proof and public inputs to local files, such that they can be read in again and verified by a different program.
 The only barriers here are serializing and deserializing the various rust structures used for inputs and outputs.

 The second stage - still in progress - is outsourcing the proof generation to a different entity.
-This project will use [Sindri](https://sindri.app)'s proving infrastructure as a service, and the `vfhe_compute_sindri` program performs the computation and uses this remote proving service to generate the proof.
+This project will use [Sindri](https://sindri.app)'s proving infrastructure as a service.
+Currently, the `vfhe_prove_sindri` program merely constructs the input data to be sent to the proving service via the [Sindri CLI](https://sindri.app/docs/getting-started/cli/).

 The final stage of decoupling - not yet started - is to claw back the basic computation, so that the holder of the key and plaintext performs just the bootstrapping computation locally, and doesn't need to be involved in proof construction.
 It should also only pass the bare minimum of information to the proving service.

+Once fully decoupled, we hope to investigate the programmable aspect of TFHE's bootstrapping operation, in which the final step can incorporate function evaluation - so instead of getting a low-noise copy of the original ciphertext, you get a low-noise encrypted ciphertext that decrypts to `function(plaintext)`.
+This is the perfect building block for arbitrary verifiable remote execution.

 ## Disclaimer
 This implementation is purely for academic purposes and not meant for production.